GrantCuster/garden/content/social/latest_social_text.md

 # Ambient TV

 First ambient TV prototype is put together.
-Laptop strapped to a monitor with a macropad.
+Laptop strapped to a monitor with a macropad control.
 One button for random shuffle.
 Currently featuring Terry B bike riding, Primitive Technology and Rambalac.
-More interations to come.
+More iterations to come.

 ![Monitor showing ambient videos](https://grant-uploader.s3.amazonaws.com/2024-08-19-09-55-39.gif)